monaqa/dial.nvim/README.md

 ## FOR USERS OF THE PREVIOUS VERSION (v0.2.0)

-This plugin was released v0.3.0 on 2022/xx/xx and is no longer compatible with the old interface.
+This plugin was released v0.3.0 on 2022/02/20 and is no longer compatible with the old interface.
-If you have configured the settings for previous versions, please refer to [TROUBLESHOOTING.md](./TROUBLESHOOTING.md) and reconfigure your settings.
+If you have configured the settings for previous versions, please refer to [TROUBLESHOOTING.md](./TROUBLESHOOTING.md) and reconfigure them.

 ## Abstract